Four-variable $p$-adic triple product $L$-functions and the trivial zero conjecture: Introduction

 \subsection{Statement of the main result}

-We impose the following technical assumption: \beqcd{sf} \text {$N_i$ is square-free and $\chi_i=\Om^{a_i}$ is a power of the Teichm\"{u}ller character for $i=1,2,3$}.\eeqcd Our main result is a construction of the balanced $p$-adic triple product $L$-functions:
+We impose the following technical assumption: \beqcd{sf} \text {$N_i$ is square-free and $\chi_i=\Om^{a_i}$ is a power of the Teichm\"{u}ller character for $i=1,2,3$}.\eeqcd Our main result is a construction of the balanced $p$-adic triple product $L$-functions with the the interpolation formulae at all critical points in the precise form conjectured by Coates and Perrin-Riou: